gbaudic/Email-Expiration-Manager/README.md

 - Triggers manual checks
 - Shows check results

+#### date_picker.js
+- Date selection logic
+- Displays current selected date
+- Allows to pick any date

+#### custom_expiration.js
+- Common code for tagging the emails

 ## 🔍 How It Works

-1. **Email Detection**: The extension scans emails for the "Expires" header
+1. **Email Detection**: The extension scans emails for the "Expires" header or for its own date tags
 2. **Date Parsing**: Parses RFC 5322 date format (e.g., "Tue, 20 Aug 2024 14:18:31 -0000")
 3. **Expiration Check**: Compares the expiration date with the current date
 4. **Action**: If expired: